stran9682/frankmocap-blender-addon/README.md

     + Format: Full body pose with 55 joints in Rodrigues notation
     + Over 3000 sample poses are available at https://agora.is.tuebingen.mpg.de/
         + Sign In > Download > Ground Truth Fittings > SMPL-X fits
-+ Create animated body from AMASS SMPL-X animation .npz file
++ Create animated body from animation .npz file (AMASS or SMPL-X)
++ Alembic (.abc) export of animated body as animated vertex geometry cache
+    + Keyframed pose correctives are always baked into the vertices on export
+    + Alembic animation can be imported into other third-party tools
+        + Unreal Engine
+            + Alembic Import settings: Geometry Cache, Scale (100, -100, 100), Rotation (90, 0, 0)
+    + We recommend latest Blender 3 release for up-to-date Alembic format support
 + FBX export to Unity
     + Exports mesh in default T-Pose with flat hands
     + Imported FBX will show up in Unity inspector without rotations and without scaling